 - Ethernet and phone are available at the ITC media center (office). - Wireless Ethernet is available at each test site.
-Each tenant has a secure and separate network. - DFS hand held radios (primarily for emergency\safety use).
+Each tenant has a secure and separate network.
+Tenants with large bandwidth such as cloud data storage, high resolution security cameras, and certain remote operation requirements will likely need to arrange for their own ISP to guarantee their bandwidth requirements. - DFS hand held radios (primarily for emergency/safety use).